 Optional correction “gain transfer” defines relative frequency dependence of the gain of the digitizer channel.
 It is combined with the nominal gain to absolute gain transfer:

-“abs gain” = “nominal gain” * “gain”;
+abs gain = nominal gain * gain

-“abs gain uncertainty” = sqrt(“nominal gain uncertainty”^2 + “u(gain)”^2);
+abs gain uncertainty = sqrt((nominal gain uncertainty)^2 + u(gain)^2)

 The calculated absolute correction value is multiplied by the measured amplitude to get actual amplitude of the input signal.